smferdous1/Submodular-b-matching/README.md

 >$Z = \sum_{v \in V} \left(\sum_{e \in \delta(v)}{W(e)x(e)}\right)^\alpha.$
 Here $x(e)$ is the characteristic function of the matching, i.e., $x(e) = 1$ if the edge, $e$ belongs to the b-matching. $\alpha$ is between 0 to 1 and controls the concavity.
 If $\alpha = 1$, the function becomes linear.

 The "src" directory contains necessary library functions for the lazy greedy, serial and shared memory local lazy greedy, and load balancing functions.
-The "apps" directory contains the test and application files.
+The "tests" directory contains the test and application files.

 ### Lazy Greedy
 >src/submodularGreedybMatching.cpp